 >>> X = Var() >>> class f(Term): pass >>> print "X:", X X: _1 >>> s0 = Stack() >>> print "X:", X, "; s0(X):", s0(X) X: _1 ; s0(X): _1 >>> s1 = s0.unify(X, f(1)).next() >>> print "X:", X, "; s1(X):", s1(X) X: _1 ; s1(X): f(1) >>> Y = Var() >>> s2 = s1.unify(X, Y).next() >>> print "Y:", Y, "; s2(Y):", s2(Y) Y: _2 ; s2(Y): f(1)

 Atoms are Python objects.
 When building a term, any argument that is not a term is considered as an atom.

-Once your terms and variables are instanciated PyLog can unify them.
+Once your terms and variables are instantiated PyLog can unify them.
 To do this, you have to compute the most general unifier of two terms (or variables or atoms).
 If such a unifier exists you can do the unification.
 The unification is a new level in the stack.
-Usefull when backtracking.
+Useful when backtracking.

 |Example||Result of execution|

 PyLog provides a simple PROLOG engine.
 It will translate a PROLOG program into Python.
 This engine uses the new generator ability of Python 2.4.